argentsea/docfx/tutorials/configuration.md

 The data type of the ShardId is important because a record in a data shard may refer to records in *other* shards.
 Persisting the remote shard reference means saving the shard identifier too.

 In other words, the ShardId *type* is used in configuration, throughout your code, in the database, and across all shard sets.
+Your configuration must also be aware of the nature of this shard key; the ShardId value in your json configuration file must be cast to your ShardId type.

 > [!IMPORTANT]
 > Once established, the ShardId *type* cannot be easily changed.

-Technically, the ShardId can be one of the following types: byte, char, DateTime, DateTimeOffset, decimal, double, float, Guid, int, long, sbyte, short, string, TimeSpan, uint, ulong, or ushort.
-Practically, realistic candidates are much fewer.
-Avoiding types without a corresponding SQL type and unnecessarily large data sizes, leaves *byte*, *short*, *char* as the most efficient choices.
-Also, *int* or *string* are viable choices if your ShardId needs to integrate with some external system with previously defined data.

-Your configuration must also be aware of the nature of this shard key; the ShardId value in your json configuration file must be cast to your ShardId type.
+More details about the sharId type is in the [Sharding](sharding.md) section

 ## ShardSet JSON